Coopers, Saxham Street

 tm 163, 164 & 165 Bacons (163 is towards the north of Gt Johns).
 The 3 Bacons and 3 Johns form a line between Saxham Street and Gipping Lane, finishing adjacent to Gipping farm)

 In 1852 the mortgagee of properties in Stowupland and Earl Stonham ordered the auction of their freehold.
-The Stowupland tenement was divided into 2 dwellings occupied by Thomas Cook and Henry Soars ( rents amonuting to £7.00 per annum).
-The proprieter of the Earl Stonham prpert was Thomas Bendall.
+The Stowupland tenement was described as being divided into 2 dwellings occupied by Thomas Cook and Henry Soars ( rents amonuting to £7.00 per annum).
+The proprieter of the Earl Stonham property was Thomas Bendall.

 Henry Soar was born in 1801 nad married Charlotte.
 In the 1841 census they are living in Saxham Street with new born son James.
 In the 1851 census Henry is named as a widower and although the address is recorded as Mendlesham Road this is Saxham Street.